confluentmedical/nitinol-design-concepts/docs/210/index.md

 ### 2. Classifier Training

 Scanning through the acquired images, after some simple adjustments to brightness and contrast levels, impurities in the material could be easily observed.
+The animation below show 50 slices from scan01.
+The dark spots are the inclusions that we need to systematically identify in each frame.
+This process is called "segmentation".
 ![slices](slices.gif)

 Image analysis was conducted using the FIJI distribution of ImageJ [13]–[15], an open source software tool widely used for image processing and analysis.
 The 3D Trainable WEKA Segmentation tool [16] was used to perform particle segmentation for each scan using a consistent method.
 With this machine-learning approach, particles are manually identified on a set of sample images to train a “classifier”.
 Once properly trained, this classifier was used to programmatically detect similar particles, matrix, air, and edge voxels in the full stack of images for each scan .
 The settings used for 3D Trainable WEKA Segmentation were selected to optimize for detecting “blob” like particles (difference of Gaussian) and orientation (Hessian) [17]: